There are a lot of ways to make a space appear larger than it actually is by utilizing just a few of the techniques below.

-Using Colour To Create A Feeling Of Space
+Using Monochromatic Colours To Create A Feeling Of Space

-- Choosing a colour that mimics what is outside your windows will give the room a sense of expanding to the outside.
+- Choosing a colour that mimics what is outside your windows to give the room a sense of expanding to the outside.

-The walls and baseboard of this bedroom have been painted in the same colour.
-If the baseboard was done in a contrasting colour it would create a perimeter around the room and emphasize the small floor space.
-Having a consistent colour also helps to minimize the fact that the ceilings are only eight feet in height.
+By painting the walls, baseboards and trim work in the same colour it tricks your eye.
+If the baseboards were done in a contrasting colour such as white it would create a perimeter around the room and emphasize the small floor space.
+By having a consistent colour on the wall and baseboard it doesn’t break up the wall and helps to minimize the fact that the ceilings are only eight feet in height.

 Scale, Placement And Colour Of Furniture

-- Choose sofas with legs that allow you to see the floors and through to the walls.
-Other good options are open armed seating and slatted backed dining chairs as well as glass tables to keep a room open and airy.
+- Choose sofas and other furniture on legs.
+This creates more of an open feeling than furniture that sits directly on the floor.
+Other good options are open armed seating, slatted backed dining chairs and glass tables to keep a room feeling airy.

 - Use multi function pieces to help minimize the number of items such as beds with drawers, sofa beds, expandable dining tables, nested tables and storage chests as coffee tables.

 The large scale bed, dresser and end tables work in this small bedroom because they are the only furniture pieces.
-Only a few accessories placed in the room keep it uncluttered which makes the space feel larger.
+A few accessories in a similar colour keep the room feeling uncluttered.
 The walls and carpet in a similar colour make them drop into the background and keep your eyes focused on the furnishings instead of the size of the space.

 Well Placed Mirrors Reflect Light And Depth

-- Hang a large mirror with a decorative frame to create the illusion of depth in a small room.
+- Hang a large framed mirror to create the illusion of depth in a small room.

-- Prop an oversize mirror against the wall for a dramatic effect, especially if it is from floor to ceiling height.
+- Prop an oversize mirror against the wall for a dramatic effect, especially if it’s a floor to ceiling height.
 It will reflect a large portion of the room making it feel more spacious.

 - Angle mirrors toward a focal point to give a sense of depth or place it near a window to reflect a view of outside.